Swift J1644+57 as an off-axis Jet: The off-axis jet model

 \section{The off-axis jet model}

 To avoid adding unnecessary free parameters, we consider a `top-hat' jet in which $dE_{\rm k}/d\Omega=E_{\rm k,iso}/4\pi$ is taken to be constant up to some opening angle $\theta_0$.
 The jet moves initially relativistically with $\Gamma_0\gg \theta_0^{-1}$.
-The jet propagates into an external medium with a mass density profile $\rho =A r^{-k}$ with $0\leq k \leq 2.5$.
+The jet propagates into an external medium with a mass density profile $\rho =A r^{-k}$ with $0\leq k \leq 2.5$ \footnote{ We note that the real environment of supermassive black-holes may be more complex than a simple PL profile (see e.g. \citealt{Quataert2004}).
+However, without a specific model for $k(r)$, this will introduce additional free parameters that cannot be well constrained by the available data of Sw J1644.
+We also point out that as will be shown below, in our best fit for Sw J1644, the radius of the blast-wave changes only by a factor of $\sim 10$ between the earliest and latest afterglow observations (see figure \ref{fig:radius}), so introducing a complex behavior of $k(r)$ within this range is unlikely to affect the fit by any significant amount relative to the `averaged’ PL behavior used in our analysis.}.
 It is convenient to recast $A$ in terms of the number density at some fixed reference radius, $A=m_{\rm p} n(R_0) R_0^{k}$, where $m_{\rm p}$ is the proton mass.
 We use a reference radius of $R_0=10^{18}\mbox{ cm}$.
 As the jet propagates it is decelerated by, and drives a forward shock through, this external medium.
 The deceleration radius is given by

 For an on-axis observer, deceleration happens at $t_{\rm dec}=(1+z)R_{\rm dec}/(2c\Gamma_0^2)$.
 After this time, the jet slows down, while conserving the energy in the shocked region, i.e. $\Gamma=\Gamma_0(t_{\rm on}/t_{\rm dec})^{\frac{k-3}{8-2k}}$ (where $t_{\rm on}$ refers to an observation time for an observer viewing along the jet core, i.e., on-axis).